ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 y throwing off the dirt always to be found
 in salt and sngar.
 If this receipt is pro­
 perly tried, it will never be abandoned.
-There is none that surpasses it, if so good
+There is none that surpasses it, if so good.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:tu:batch_tu_elvis_ver01:data:sn85038521:00200293356:1867011201:0048/pct:5.533434,18.416560,9.570232,6.690141/!600,600/0/default.jpg"/>
 </td>